-Please join us at our new home: http://www.singlemothersbychoice.org/community/blog/.
-This is the brand new website of the Single Mothers by Choice organization and the blog is now incorporated into our web site.
-We are very excited about our new website and hope you will visit us there soon.
-Jane Mattes
+Please join us at our new home: http://www.singlemothersbychoice.org/blog/.
+This is now the website of the Single Mothers by Choice organization and the blog is now incorporated into our web site.
+We are very excited about our website and hope you will visit us there soon!

 Saturday, March 12, 2011